How to Register a Company in the UK: Step-by-Step Guide

 Company profits are usually divided between shareholders according to what percentage of the shares they own, referred to as dividends.

 A company limited by shares must have at least one shareholder, who can also be the director.
 The price of an individual share can be any amount, and usually give their holders one vote on company decisions per share.
+If you are still deciding which type of company formation best suits your needs, our guide on comparing company formations in the UK sets out the full range of structures and their practical differences.

 Companies can also be ‘limited by guarantee’.
 Instead of shareholders, these companies have guarantors who have promised to pay a set amount of money if the company cannot pay its debts.